 The app launch is definitely a significant milestone, but it’s not the endgame.
 As long as the app is available on the app stores, you will have to take care of maintaining it, react to user feedback, and provide regular updates.

-According to the Outsystems Survey, an app’s maintenance cost during the first year after launch costs owners approximately 50% of the app development cost.
+According to the Outsystems Survey, an app’s maintenance cost during the first year after launch costs owners approximately 50% of the mobile application development cost.
 The second year usually costs 25%, and each subsequent year will require 15-25%.

 Maintenance and updating services typically include: